tagRomanceHero's Reward

 "Paige, please don't.
 If you start crying, then I'll start crying, then the nurse has to come change my bandages."

-He was rewarded with a giggle as she was caught between sniffling and laughing.
+He was rewarded with melodic laughter as she was caught between sniffling and laughing.
 He also picked up a noise from the far side of the room.
-He thought about it for a moment, but decided it was his imagination.
+It distracted him for a moment, but he decided his mind was playing tricks on him.

-He started to feel a little uncomfortable.
-He was sitting here with a young woman he didn't know and had no idea what to say to her.
+Jeff started to feel a little uncomfortable.
+Here he was, sitting with a young woman he didn't know and had no idea what to say to her.
 "Can you tell me what happened after I passed out?"

 Paige took a second to gather herself.
 "While you were telling me the police were on the way, I started hearing the sirens.
-The guy who cut you with the knife tried to run, but when he got to the end of the alley, the police cars pulled in front and hit their flood lights.
-He tried running past us toward the other end, but there was a fence that he couldn't get over.
-You injured the other one's knee so badly that he never got off the ground.
+The guy who hurt you with the knife tried to run, but when he got to the end of the alley, the police cars pulled in front and hit their flood lights.
+He tried running past us toward the other end, but there was a fence he couldn't get over.
+You injured the other one's knee so badly, he never got off the ground.
 He gave up without a fight."

 "What about the third guy?"
-Jeff sounded concerned.
+Jeff said, remembering the strike he used.

 "The paramedics got there right after the police and did that thing where they cut open the throat so he could breathe . . . "